1921 in Germany: Communist rising and right-wing violence

 In March, there was a Communist rising in central Germany, accompanied by violence, murder, and pillage.
-Max Hölz, the leader of the insurrection was captured and tried before a special court in Berlin, which sentenced him to imprisonment for life and loss of civic rights.
+Max Hoelz, the leader of the insurrection was captured and tried before a special court in Berlin, which sentenced him to imprisonment for life and loss of civic rights.
 The rest of those involved in the insurrection were also tried by special courts and condemned to imprisonment for varying periods.
 A large proportion of those who took a subordinate part in the insurrection were amnestied.

 On the other hand, the supporters of a royalist and military system, including 40,000 ex-officers of the old army as well as a relatively large number of landowners, higher officials, and the middle classes in the towns, did not openly rise against the republic.
 However, their insults to the new black, red, and gold German flag and bitter attacks on the representatives of the republic in the press and in public speeches became more frequent.
 Two political murders that appeared to be a product of this spirit showed that the political temperature had risen.
 In June, Karl Gareis, the leader of the local Independent Socialist Party, was murdered at Munich, and on August 25 Matthias Erzberger, the former minister of finance, was murdered.

 The murderer of Gareis could not be found, but it was widely taken for granted that the murder was a political act.
 Erzberger's murderers were identified as two young men, apparently nationalist fanatics.

 Both murders, especially that of Erzberger, created an extremely bitter feeling among the working classes.
 Public demonstrations were held in favour of the republic, and both Socialist parties took steps to draw the attention of the chancellor to the dangers of the situation, and to demand energetic measures against those who had organized the agitation and who were to be considered morally responsible for the recent crimes.

 On August 29, the president issued a decree, based on Article 48 of the German constitution, authorizing an anti-sedition act that would last for at least 14 days.
 The decree inspired opposition on all sides, and it was repealed on December 24 by a vote of the Reichstag after being in force barely four months.